delarcus/delarcus/README.md

 Double MSc. in Computer & Communication Engineering | Cloud & IoT
 -----------------------------------------------------------------

-Graduated with a double MSc in Computer & Communication Engineering from EURECOM (France) and Aalto University (Finland), specializing in IoT Systems, Cloud and Mobile Communications.
+Graduated with a double MSc in Computer & Communication Engineering from EURECOM (France) and Aalto University (Finland), specializing in IoT Systems and Cloud.

 * 🌍  I'm based in Helsinki, Finland
 * ✉️  You can contact me at [pablodelarco1@gmail.com](mailto:pablodelarco1@gmail.com)